Individual level predictive models for management of postoperative pain

-- Use analytic modeling to determine the characteristics of successful treatment that can inform the development of evidence-based treatment regimens.
+Findings garnered from this work will allow researchers to use analytic modelling to determine the characteristics of successful treatment, which in turn can help inform the development of evidence-based treatments.